 Fieldwork is embedded into our teaching from the very start of the course.

-Year 1: Modules provide core training in essential field skills, such as qualitative techniques, and environmental sampling and laboratory analysis.
-Our dedicated field center in the Peak District National Park acts as the base for much of our teaching.
+- Year 1 modules provide core training in essential field skills such as qualitative techniques, and environmental sampling and laboratory analyses.

 Our programmes will develop your ability to analyse global problems from a range of perspectives and at different scales.
 Our students gain benchmark geographical skills as well as transferable skills that are highly valued by employers.
 Your Geography degree can take you into a wide range of careers throughout the world.